akeyo03/phase_2-project/README.md

 For this test we shall use Anova as genres is categorical and a string and we want to compare it to the numerical data numvotea and average rating.

+##### Results
+For the relationship between genres and number of votes, we conclude our findings to reject the null hypothesis starting there is a significance number of votes across different genres.

+From the visualization we can see that the genre with the highest number of votes is action, adventure ans Sci-fi as per the analysis showing that this genre is the most watched.

+We do support our recommendation of genres, stating that different genres are watched by different audiences as different audiences have different preferences.

+Our recommendation can support the movie studio by enabling the film production team to research on different genres and understand audience preferences.
+This can enable them to make films based on different genres such as animation for kids to gross a lot money in the box office as the animation genre is most loved by children.

+Through this the movie studio will be able to generate a lot of income in the box office.

+For the relationship between genres and average rating , we conclude our findings to reject the null hypothesis starting there is a significance number of votes across different genres.

+We do support our recommendation of genres, stating that different genres are watched by different audiences as different audiences have different preferences hence have different rating to them.

+Our recommendation can support the movies studio by enabling the film production team to research on different genres and understand audience preferences.
+Different genres have different ratings as the number of people watch the film genres the more the rating of the film increases based on the genre.

+Through this the movie studio will be able to generate a lot of income in the box office.

+#### 2. Linear Regression
+This is another method that will be used for analysis.
+In linear regression, we will be able to identify independent and dependent variables and identify if there is a linear relationship between them.

+From this we want to know if we will be able to predict the values of the dependent variable from the independent variable and find out if there is a linear relationship between the two variables.

+Independent and dependent variables will be identified from the various datasets.
+Methods such as r-squared will be used to interpret what percentage of the dependent variable is explained from the prediction, f-statistic and p-value.

 ## Conclusion